- 750g seeded pumpkin (weight with skin but without seeds and fibres)

 Sweet almonds have a subtle fragrance that lends itself well to baking and also works well with…

-Preheat the oven to fan 180C/conventional 200C/ gas 6.
+Preheat the oven to 200C/fan 180C/gas 6.
 Peel the pumpkin and cut the flesh into smallish pieces.
 Put it in a pan with about 6 tbsp water.
 Put the lid on and steam for 15-20 minutes until very soft.

 Mash with a masher or fork, season and add the nutmeg.
 If it is watery, return to the heat and cook for 1-2 minutes, stirring occasionally, until most of the liquid has evaporated.